 Pianist and conductor, Cris Frisco is a collaborative musician equally at home in the worlds of both classical and popular music.
 This season, he conducts Glory Denied at Opera Birmingham; music directs A Christmas Carol at the McCarter Theater, Sweeney Todd at the Oregon Cabaret Theater, and a festival of short American Operas at Opera Fayetteville; and partners singers in recital across the country.
 Currently in development, he is the music director for Anatomiae Occultii’s modern dance production of Sweeney Todd.
 Cris also prepares singers for performances at the world’s major opera companies, Broadway productions, major regional theaters, and in international concert venues.
 A committed educator for the next generation of performing artists, he has served on the faculty of the Westminster Choir College, Rutgers University, and The New School for Drama.
 He is the founder and artistic director of The New Voice Project and Music Director of Opera Fayetteville.
 His television appearances include an annual Christmas special for QVC Television.

 DIRECTOR OF MARKETING AND SOCIAL MEDIA

 Micaela Baranello is an assistant professor of musicology at the University of Arkansas in Fayetteville.
 Her writing on opera has appeared in The New York Times, Financial Times, Opera Quarterly, the Journal of the American Musicological Society, and various places on the internet.
-She holds a PhD from Princeton and her first book, The Operetta Empire, is under contract with the University of California Press.
+She holds a PhD from Princeton and her first book, The Operetta Empire, will be published in 2021 by the University of California Press.